 You may have heard about the wonderful, life-changing experiences your peers have had studying abroad.
-You are now also interested in the opportunity to learn and live in another country.
+You are now also interested in learning a new language and living in another country.
 While the idea of studying in a foreign place seems exciting and like an adventure worth having, there are many challenges that come with studying abroad.
 To help you decide if studying abroad is right for you, here are some considerations.

 1. Getting Your Visa